 - Hydroelectric Plant Operator (3 years)

-In the first 2 years, participants receive instruction and complete most tasks under supervision.
+In the first two years, participants receive instruction and complete most tasks under supervision.
 In the later years, apprentices perform more complex tasks, demonstrating the knowledge, skills, and abilities required on the job.
 Participants are continuously evaluated and must pass a series of exams to progress through the program.